missjody/ReactPortfolio/README.md

 # Unit 20 React Homework: React Portfolio

 ## todos

-  * /projects
-    * add sixth project
- * Set up manifest?
-So that it still works while offline?
-INclude favicon and index.html
-* GitHub
-  * Double check all projects displayed so that they're in tip top shape, add gifs to them?
-  * Clean up comments
   * Update pinned repos
   * Update links to new portfolio
 * Update LinkedIn